Ilomilo (song): Live performances and other usages

 The visualizer for "Ilomilo" depicts deep sea creatures.

 To promote "Ilomilo", Eilish performed it at the Coachella Valley Music and Arts Festival in April, at the Glastonbury Festival in June, and at Pukkelpop in August 2019.
 "Ilomilo" was included on the setlist of Eilish's 2019 When We All Fall Asleep Tour.
 In December 2019, Eilish performed "Ilomilo" at the Steve Jobs Theater for the first annual Apple Music Awards after she won artist of the year, with O'Connell playing the piano.
 The track was also included on the setlist of her 2020 Where Do We Go?
 World Tour.
 In April of the same year, Eilish and O'Connell performed the song during the 50-minute Verizon livestream.
 "Ilomilo" was included on Eilish's Happier Than Ever, The World Tour (2022).

 In March 2020, American a cappella group Pentatonix recorded a cover of "Ilomilo" exclusively for WhatsApp using 8D technology.
 An animated visualizer to accompany the song, depicting deep sea creatures, was released to Eilish's YouTube channel on April 24, 2020.

-A more rhythmic cover that banged Russian dance airplay stations back in 2021 was released in early 2022 on the Spinnin' Records.